Yoga for Strong Bones

 - Intermediate and classical versions of each pose

-In the 5th class, you will prepare for and practice for the whole Twelve Pose Yoga Regimen!
+In the 5th class, we will prepare for and practice for the whole Twelve Pose Yoga Regimen!
 Afterwards, we’ll address individual concerns about the poses as well as next steps and tools to move forward in your commitment to maintain bone strength.

 During Yoga for STRONG Bones you will learn yoga poses that appear to raise Bone Mineral Density in the spine and the femur.
 You will be guided step-by-step through 12 poses to keep you strong.